iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Conditional Probability, Expectations.md

 ---
 ### **Intro**

 A conditional probability is a way of measuring the probability of an event given some specific information.
 A more technical definition involves the use of sigma algebra.
-Ignoring the technicality, we use $\mathbb P(A|B)$ to denote that probability of events $A$ given events $B$.
-For example:
+Ignoring the technicality, we use $\mathbb P(A|B)$ to denote that probability of event $A$ given event $B$.
+We start off with the following intuitive reasoning:
-1. $\mathbb P(A|B) = 1$ if $A$ and $B$ is the same events.
+1. $\mathbb P(A|B) = 1$ if $A$ and $B$ is the same event.
 2. $\mathbb P(A|B) = 0$ if $A = B^C$.
+Meaning that $A$ and $B$ are mutually exclusive events.

 In this file, we highlight the computational approach for probability/expected values for random variables with PDFs without any mentions of probability theories.
 This is made with the intention to bring in probability without too much mathematical backgrounds.
 At the end we look over some of the classical, non-trivial applications of the conditional expectations.
-Material presented here worth the weight of a Junior Probability theory class in a decent university.
+Material presented here worth the weight of a Junior/sophomore Probability Theory class in a decent university.

 **Fundamental Laws of Joint Probability**